Real-world data in health care decision making MED5378

 - Available to Visiting Students: Yes

 - Taught Wholly by Distance Learning: Yes

-The course delivers core components of identifying, combining and analysing routinely collected health data.
-It will cover aspects of information governance and disclosure control, as well as focus on data management, manipulation and advanced methods of data analysis.
-The course module is aimed at health, social and clinical researchers, who wish to learn techniques and skills to analyse linked health data.
+The course delivers core components of identifying, combining and analysing real-world data to support health care decision making.
+It covers aspects of data management, data manipulation and advanced methods of data analysis.
+These include methods of comparative effectiveness research using observational data, advanced survival analysis techniques, and methods to address issues around missing data.
+The module is aimed at health, social and clinical researchers, who wish to learn techniques and skills to analyse real-world data.

 10 week online course comprising lectures and practical exercises.

 Coursework focussing on data manipulation and analysis skills as well as interpretation of results (75%).
 Students will be given datasets for which they have to answer a number of research questions (ILOs 4-6), including data manipulation and cleaning and regression analysis.
 Students will have to prepare a report, presenting their analysis steps and results together with an interpretation of results in reply to the research questions.

 This aim of this course is to teach students the principles of using real-world data (observational data) for health care decision making.
 This includes theoretical concepts as well as practical skills.
 It further aims to equip students with the necessary analytical skills to analyse large real-world data sets that often come from different sources, requiring linkage.

 On completion of the course the student will be able to:

 1. Critically discuss the key issues of utilising real-world data in health care decision making, in particular with a view of informing decisions on the adoption and use of health technologies

 2. Critically assess sources of bias and measurement error in routinely collected health data.